HartmannLab/GitWorkshop/README.md

 ### Make your code citable
 You can specify exactly which version of the code was used in your paper by associating a given release of your repository to a unique DOI [using Zenodo](https://zenodo.org/)

+### Other tricks

+#### Set up a README:

+The file named `README.md` is always the one displayed first when you visit a repo on GitHub.
+This is why it's used as a starting point to explain what your repository is for, and how to run its code.

+#### Commit often:
+Ideally each time you're done adding a new feature, function or plot, and each time you correct a bug.

+#### Commit working code:
+If someone clones the repository, they should be able to compile/run the code without debugging.
+If you need to commit a buggy version, do it an other branch and keep the latest compiling version of your code in the main branch.

+#### Tag your code:
+You can tag the latest commit in your active branch to give it a name and find it easily later on (for instance when reaching a stable release or before publishing).

+	git tag -a versionName -m "Description of the version"

+#### Remember what's staged and what's not:
+If you create a new file and want it in your repository, `git add`.
+If you remove a file in your git folder with `rm`, it will still be part of your repository unless you use `git rm`.

+#### Git push regularly:
+If it's on GitHub, it's really safe and people (including Future-you) can have a look at your code if they need it.